intermine/im-docs/docs/embedding/apps-c/publication-search.md

     scope: -> state
 ```

-It does what it does.
-Which is to show up when `app-alert` appears and then display a template and observe when `state` changes.
+What it does is that it shows up when `app-alert` appears and then displays a template and observes when `state` changes.

 ### Alert template

-Each component needs a template. the alert one will look like this:
+Each component needs a template.
+The alert one will look like this:

 ```text
 <div class="alert-box {{ type }}">